 Psychoanalyst, behaviorist, TIPist

 They are professionals who have undergone specific psychotherapeutic specialization.
-However, these quality trainings are generally provided by schools or learned societies, and not by universities.
+However, these quality trainings are generally provided by schools or specialized societies, not by universities.

 If the professional is a psychiatrist or psychologist, the fact that he or she practices psychotherapy is an advantage: it means that, in addition to university education, he or she is specifically trained in psychotherapy.